 In arriving at the final matrix to be used for classifying PBOs in Malaysia, the common criteria from the literature, local initiatives and the international practices criteria at various cities as well as the Australia Property Council Office Quality Guide have been identified.
 These criteria and sub criteria have been identified and summarized in Table 2.
+Not withstanding the criteria that have been used by the various organizations internationally and locally, the identified criteria encompass the various aspects of the office quality criteria which include the physical/property specific attributes (Ho et al 2005; Sinou et al, 2006; Wikinson et al, 2006; So, Wong and Wong,1999) and non physical aspects (Bender et al, 2000; Hamelink et a 2000; Jackson et al, 2005) in an attempt to derive a framework that would be suitable and comprehensive for Malaysia.

-Using the selected criteria and to arrive at the list of final criteria, several expert focus group sessions were conducted to seek expert opinions.
-The experts were chosen from the stakeholders from the Malaysian property market namely tenants, owners and managers of PBOs in Kuala Lumpur.
-The key feature of focus group research is the explicit use of the group interaction to produce data and insights that would be less accessible without the interaction found in a group (Morgan 1988:12).
+Using the selected criteria and to arrive at the list of final criteria, two (2) expert focus group sessions were conducted in February 2008 and April 2008 to seek expert opinions.
+The experts were chosen from the stakeholders from the Malaysian property market; namely tenants, owners and managers of PBOs in Kuala Lumpur.
+The key feature of focus group research is the explicit use of the group interaction to produce data and insights that would be less accessible without the interaction found in a group (Morgan 1988).
 Focus groups can achieve this because participants not only articulate their views about a particular topic, but also explain to the group members the reason why they hold these views.
 Such participation occurs as participants question each other, or even challenge views, which might differ from their own.